segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 });
 ```

-The traits on this event are `plan_id`.
-If you want these traits to appear on a subsequent track or page event that this user triggers, you can get this association by passing those traits into `context.traits` as follows:
+The "trait" on this event is `plan_id`.
+You can pass these traits into  `context.traits` so they appear on Track or Page events that the user triggers later.

+The example below shows how you could pass the `plan_id` as a trait so you can use it later.

 ```js
 analytics.track('Clicked Email', {